 changed state to up

 Now that we have a sub-interface created for each VLAN.
-The router can forward data between the subnets, as shown in figure 2.
+The router can forward data between the subnets, as shown in the diagram below.

 Let's look at the router's interface configuration now.